A Little Postpartum Nourishment Goes a Long Way

 Postpartum is the most intense journey any woman could possibly go through.
 Unfortunately this is not often acknowledged in the western world.
 The moment that little pregnancy test shows positive we all focus on the pregnancy and the birth and then… crickets.
 Out comes the baby and the world says “Here you are Mama, here is your baby, now off you go and we will see you in six weeks to check if you can start having sex again.”
-It’s simply nuts if you ask me.
+It’s simply nuts!.

 Nobody bothers to mention the outrageous hormonal cascade, the ridiculous dynamics of breastfeeding, how to actually look after a newborn, or your very sensitive pretty shattered body that needs to heal!
 There is an insane assumption that every woman is immediately happy simply because she has a new baby and nothing else needs to be looked at.
 Well that’s simply not true.
 Certainly not for women that don’t have a genuinely supportive knowledgable community.
 And we all wonder why postnatal depression is so common?

 When we have the right support during this period it can be the most blissful oxytocin bubble of love.
 But without the correct support you may find the experience more overwhelming than beautiful as your cortisol surges through the roof.
 The easiest way to tell if you are OK is if you begin to sleep deeper than ever within the first few days.
 That’s oxytocin.
 But our stress hormones can easily suppress oxytocin.

 Our society constantly promotes the picture of the cute smiling newborn baby in the crib with its cuddly toys.
 People bring balloons and flowers as gifts and the mother is expected to make tea for the guests while they pass the baby around.
 How did this happen?
 Who created this bizarre concept?
 After hundreds of thousands of years of giving birth you might have thought our society would have some inkling of what the postpartum story is really about?
 For those who haven’t got it yet, it’s about the mother!